Tyrrrz/YoutubeExplode/Readme.md

 ### Search

-You can execute a search query and get its results by calling `Search.GetResultsAsync(...)`.
+You can execute a search query by calling the `Search.GetResultsAsync(...)` method.
-Each result may represent either a video, a playlist, or a channel, so you need to apply pattern matching to handle the corresponding cases:
+Each search result may represent either a video, a playlist, or a channel, so you need to apply pattern matching to handle the corresponding cases:

 ```csharp
 using YoutubeExplode;